Tonbridge to Penshurst Walk

 9. In 200m go through a gap and continue along the left-hand edge of another field.
 At the far end go over a stile into a large field and turn right to head E along its edge.

-11. In the corner go out through a metal side gate and across the parking area for a timber yard onto Platform 1 of Penshurst station?.
-Trains to Redhill leave from this side; cross the footbridge to Platform 2 for a train to Tonbridge and/or the pub.
+11. In the corner go out through a metal side gate and across the parking area for a timber yard onto Platform 1 of Penshurst station?, for trains to Redhill.
+Cross the footbridge to Platform 2 for trains to Tonbridge and/or refreshment at the Little Brown Jug, directly opposite the station on the B2027.

 10. Penshurst to Chiddingstone direct (4 km)